 Those who spend more with a travel agency do so for reassurance that they will have everything they need on holiday – from car rentals to vegan food.

 Whatever niche or USP you choose, make sure you are offering unique, valuable, expert advice.

 Once you’ve pinned down your USP, it’s time to think about starting costs.
 Travel agencies can easily start in your home, at your desk, with a client list made up of family and friends.
 This offsets expensive costs at the start such as office space and staff, though you may want to think about those down the line.

 There are upfront costs that you’ll need to consider.
-You should take into account the cost of setting up a professional website, advertising costs, whether or not you’ll be using accounting software, and application fees and membership costs for trade associations and licenses.
+You should take into account the cost of setting up a professional website, advertising costs, advertisement design costs, whether or not you’ll be using accounting software, and application fees and membership costs for trade associations and licenses.

 Do your research and carefully calculate how much money you’ll need just to get started and figure out if you’ll need a loan.

 We’ve mentioned trade associations – this is a must for setting up your own travel agency.
 Joining a trade association will ensure you are fully licensed as a travel agent, give your customers and anyone you work with confidence in your business, and a host of other benefits.